-The building has been the doges residence and public offices since the old castle was built in 810.
-During nearly 1,000 years, 120 doges ruled over Venice from the Doge’s Palace.
+The building has been the Doges' residence and public offices since the old castle was built in 810.
+Over nearly 1,000 years, 120 doges ruled over Venice from the Doge’s Palace.

 Visitors will be welcomed by an impressive golden staircase that leads to the second floor called Scala d’Oro.
 In the palazzo, you will visit the Doge’s Apartments, the courtyard, the Institutional Chambers, the armoury and the prisons.

 The Doge’s Apartments are beautifully decorated with works of art by Veronese, Titian and Tintoretto that depict the city’s history.